wasmCloud/wadm/README.md

 ### Install & Run

-You can easily run **wadm** by downloading [wash](https://wasmcloud.com/docs/installation) and launching it alongside NATS and wasmCloud.
-Then, you can use the `wash app` command to query, create, and deploy applications.
+You can easily run **wadm** by downloading the [`wash`](https://wasmcloud.com/docs/installation) CLI, which automatically launches wadm alongside NATS and a wasmCloud host when you run `wash up`.
+You can use `wash` to query, create, and deploy applications.

 ```
 wash up -d    # Start NATS, wasmCloud, and wadm in the background
-wash app list # Query the list of applications
 ```

+Follow the [wasmCloud quickstart](https://wasmcloud.com/docs/tour/hello-world) to get started building and deploying an application, or follow the **Deploying an application** example below to simply try a deploy.

 If you prefer to run **wadm** separately and/or connect to running wasmCloud hosts, you can instead opt for using the latest GitHub release artifact and executing the binary.
 Simply replace the latest version, your operating system, and architecture below.
 Please note that wadm requires a wasmCloud host version >=0.63.0